Afrrcyn/compYear2/dansSwe/MVC.md

-Model-View-Controller is a architectural software design pattern.
+Model-View-Controller is an architectural software design pattern.

 Originally developed for desktop applications (to implement user interfaces) but is now used for web applications as well.